Commercial Projects by Market Sector

 Hill & Wilkinson hired our flooring division for this project.
 Our teams are knowledgeable in flooring products and have the expertise to execute all over Texas, as well as in Nashville, Tennessee.
 Recently, clients have leaned on our specialized team to creatively develop or engineer flooring solutions to bring down costs.
 We’re known for Delivering Beyond Expectations.

 Mary Kay Inc. built a new, U.S.-based global manufacturing, research and development facility located in Lewisville, Texas.
-This manufacturing / R&D Center supports the global cosmetic company’s needs in producing skin care products, color cosmetics and fragrances for millions of Mary Kay Independent Beauty Consultants worldwide.
+This manufacturing / R&D Center supports the global cosmetic company’s needs in producing skin care products, color cosmetics and fragrances for millions of Independent Beauty Consultants worldwide.
 The Richard R. Rogers (R3) Manufacturing / R&D Center, has been awarded LEED Silver certification.
-This building replaces Mary Kay’s former manufacturing facility that opened on Regal Row in Dallas in 1969.
+This building replaces the company’s former manufacturing facility that opened on Regal Row in Dallas in 1969.

-Cherry Coatings provided wall and floor coating services for this state-of-the-art data center.
+Cherry Coatings provided industrial painting services of wall and floor coating for this state-of-the-art data center.
 We carried the best safety record (zero) over a 5-year period of any subcontractor hired on these facilities.
 The project included 400,000 square feet with 20,000 gallons of HPC (high Performance Coatings) on the ceilings of each building.
 Over 150,000 gallons of paint for all the facilities.